 When teeth are missing, your mouth can shift and even cause your face to look older.
 Implants are a great way to replace your missing teeth and, if properly maintained, can last a lifetime!

-A bridge may be used to replace missing teeth, help maintain the shape of your face, and alleviate stress on your bite.
+A bridge may be used to replace missing teeth, help maintain the shape of your face, or alleviate stress on your bite.

 A bridge replaces missing teeth with artificial teeth, looks great, and literally bridges the gap where one or more teeth may have been.
 Your bridge can be made from gold, alloys, porcelain, or a combination of these materials and is bonded onto surrounding teeth for support.

-The success of any bridge depends on its foundation — the other teeth, gums, or bone to which it is attached.
-Therefore, it’s very important to keep your existing teeth, gums, and jaw healthy and strong.
+The success of any bridge depends on its foundation: the other teeth, gums, or bone to which it is attached.
+Therefore, it’s vital to keep your existing teeth, gums, and jaw healthy and strong.